IDMNYU/MS-Thesis-Spring-2019/_pages/syllabus.md

 ### **COMMUNICATING WITH THE PROFESSOR OUTSIDE OF CLASS**

 * EMAIL ME - however if your email is more than a paragraph we should probably be meeting in person.
-* Talk to me in person directly after class, during your status meeting, come by office hours \(Tuesdays 3-5pm\) or set up an appointment about issues and problems.
+* Talk to me in person directly after class, during your status meeting, come by office hours \(Tuesdays 1-3pm\) or set up an appointment about issues and problems.

 ### **EVALUATION & GRADING**

 ##### QUANTITATIVE GRADING OVERVIEW

-checkpoint 1 - reference list |  10
-checkpoint 2 - background  | 10
+Class Participation + Attendance | 15
-checkpoint 3 - demo | 20
+Background Section and References |  20
-checkpoint 4 - draft  |  10
-checkpoint 5 - final draft | 20
+Project Implementation  | 20
-mock defense  |  10
+Thesis Defense + Exhibition Attendance  |  10
-attendance | 11
-class participation | 9
+Public Presentation of Work  |  15
+Thesis Final Draft (after corrections) | 20
-total |  100
+Total |  100

 ##### QUALITATIVE GRADING OVERVIEW